 For something different add a cornice over the top of the door surround like in the picture below

-Once you have finished casing all the doors you can move on to installing the skirting (Base) boards.
+Once you have finished installing architraves around all of the doorways you can move on to installing the skirting (Base) boards.

-Have a question or comment about architrave?
+Have a question or comment about installing architrave?